Jhoules/mtgacodescrawler/README.md

 # mtgacodescrawler
-Simple crawler to use on reddit during pre-release times  :).
+Simple crawler to use on reddit during MTG pre-release times to get free codes as fast as possible :).
 Don't expect much though, it's really simple.

 ## Dependencies